Strength and Power Training

 Collective passing drills

-The players were again grouped into fours, but this time the drill involved the inevitable breakdown of play that occurs in League with the tackle law.
-One practice required a player to "run" into another holding a tackle pad about 10m in front of him - the ball would then be put to the ground and the other three players who were already on the move would take the heel and then pass the ball along the line-up.
+The players were again grouped into fours, but the drill involved the inevitable breakdown of play in League with the tackle law.
+One practice required a player to "run" into another, holding a tackle pad about 10m in front of him - the ball would then be put to the ground, and the other three players who were already on the move would take the heel and then pass the ball along the line-up.
 The players who "collided" would reverse positions, and the one with the pads would have to make up ground to receive a pass from the line going upfield.

 Discipline and fitness

 So how strong are the players?
 "In the off-season, they can lift some real good weights," said Workman enigmatically.
-Concerning in-season lifting, the coach was more forthcoming, indicating a half-squat of around 140kg as being a minimum target for the players.
+Concerning in-season lifting, the coach was more forthcoming, indicating a half-squat of around 140kg as a minimum target for the players.
 "We change the reps each session," says Workman.
 "We will try to do it on a three-week cycle concerning games.
-If you can put away a real heavy session once or twice a week with all the other running sessions, you are doing pretty well."
+You are doing well if you can put away an entire heavy session once or twice a week with all the other running sessions."

 These play a less active role in Workman's conditioning script.
 "Plyometrics are great early in the training year but as soon as you start playing games you can throw in the odd plyometric session but you cannot do it regularly because it takes three or four days to get over it," he says, adding: "With the stress put on the players' knees and ankles day in day out and then to throw in a plyometric session...it would finish them off!"